Posted on Tuesday October 21st, 2014 by Andrew Chau

 Is this fair?
 That’s questionable.
 Is it necessary?
 I think probably.
 And therefore I for one am happy to do my bit.

-Posted on Wednesday November 3rd, 2010 by Amy King
+Posted on Wednesday November 24th, 2010 by Joel Jarman

-Posted on Tuesday October 5th, 2010 by Amy King
+Posted on Tuesday October 5th, 2010 by Rebecca McCormick

 Whilst very excited about this year's series of The Apprentice starting this week, I have also been giving some thought as to whether this really is just another well packaged game show, that I should just sit back & enjoy purely from an entertainment point of view?
 Or if I should take it a little more seriously and be open to being informed from a business and marketing perspective?